-In the field of data science and artificial intelligence, the accuracy of the predictions made by models is of utmost importance.
-One of the most commonly used metrics for evaluating the accuracy of a model is Root Mean Square Error (RMSE).
+In the realm of data science and artificial intelligence, the accuracy of model predictions holds paramount importance.
+One of the most prevalent metrics for evaluating a model’s accuracy is Root Mean Square Error (RMSE).

-Section 1: Error metrics in Python
+Section 1: Error Metrics in Python

-Section 1.1: Error metrics in Python
+Section 1.1: Error Metrics Libraries in Python

-It provides functions to calculate different error metrics such as mean absolute error, root mean squared error, and mean squared error.
-Section 1.2: Meaning of RMSE and its calculation
+2. scikit-learn: scikit-learn is a Python library offering tools for machine learning.
+It provides functions to calculate various error metrics, such as mean absolute error, root mean squared error, and mean squared error.

 RMSE = sqrt((1/n) * (y_predicted – y_actual)^2)

-Section 2: Implementing RMSE using NumPy module
+Section 2: Implementing RMSE using NumPy Module

 The NumPy module provides a function called “sqrt” to compute the square root of a number.
+We can utilize this function along with the “mean_squared_error” function to calculate RMSE using NumPy:

 import numpy as np